-Sitting meditation - make key learning available through guidance (Key feature 2):
+Making key learning available through guidance (Key feature 2):

-- Anchoring to the present moment through body sensations - Dealing skilfully with mind-wandering - Learning gentleness, encouraging curiosity, learning acceptance - Noticing a mindful 'feel of things' (pleasant/unpleasant/neutral) - Noticing aversion - Learning to consciously widen and narrow the focus of attention - Mindfulness of the natural flux of experience - Cultivating being fully with experience AND having an observer stance simultaneously - Learning to receive experience as it is, distinct from mental labels, stories about it, etc. - Learning to see recurring patterns in the mind and how they develop, play out, etc. - Seeing more deeply into the nature of human experience.
+- Anchoring to the present moment through body sensations, sound, or other specific foci; - Dealing skilfully with mind-wandering ; - Learning gentleness, encouraging curiosity, learning acceptance; - Noticing a mindful 'feel of things' (pleasant/ unpleasant/neutral), and reactions to these; - Noticing aversion, the 'unwanted'; - Continuing the development of flexibility of attention (from body scan): widening/narrowing the lens of attention;

+- Mindfulness of the natural flux of experience; - Cultivating being fully with experience and having an observer stance simultaneously; - Learning to receive experience as it is, distinct from mental labels, stories about it, etc.; - Learning to see recurring patterns in the mind and how they develop, play out, etc.; - Seeing more deeply into the nature of human experience; - Learning to take care of oneself: e.g., by recognizing overwhelm or 'zoning out'.
+Responding by changing position, opening eyes, bringing energy with a deeper and more deliberate breath, or stopping/changing the practice.